johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

   about 16,000 USD in the 90s, and the smaller models were not exactly cheap either, often costing well over a grand.
 Now how many home users exactly could have afforded these babies back in the day?
 Zero?
-I guarantee you that no Amiga enthusiast used a Sony PVM/BVM *ever* before the year 2000.
+I guarantee you that no Amiga enthusiast had owned a Sony PVM/BVM *ever* before the year 2000.
   It's just that companies started throwing them away or selling them for $5 apiece and the retro crowd quickly snatched them up, creating a small hype in the process — now they command absolutely ridiculous prices on eBay again.
 In any case, as using one of these is not the authentic experience (they're a bit too sharp, have aperture masks instead of slots masks, and the scanlines are a bit too prominent because of the increased vertical resolution of 800--1000 lines), we're not concerned with them here.
 Another fun fact: as Commodore monitors had excellent image quality and colour reproduction for the time (for SD broadcast standards, that is), often they found their way into professional studios and were sitting next to the Sonys.
 You could buy several of them for the price of a single Sony; there's not much arguing with it that they had pretty much the best quality/affordability ratio throughout the 80s.